mfkiwl/ngpt-GNSS/readme.md

 The linker can't find the shared library.
 One way to fix this, is to run the following (as **root**):
 * first make sure the library is placed in the right path (i.e. `/usr/local/lib`); listing the directory, you should see something like: `libngpt.a  libngpt.la  libngpt.so  libngpt.so.0  libngpt.so.0.0.0`.
 If not, then the installation has failed.
-* add the path to the `/etc/ld.so.conf` file, i.e. append the line: `/usr/local/lib` in the file.
+* add the path to the `/etc/ld.so.conf` file, i.e. append the line: `include /usr/local/lib` in the file.
 * update the search path: `$> ldconfig`

 # References